Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

     - Ask them to show for something and check what they've done - e.g. a completed dashboard
 - Answer their business questions live - focus on their specific use cases
 - Make sure they are set up will all the right access prior to the session
+- In bigger team, team managers can be responsible for onboarding.
+BI preps a training doc for the high level Looker overview and then the data champion in the team guides through Looker - which is often specific by team

 ### Evangelize BI
 Monthly updates with new data / features in Looker Main purpose here is that people find common things they weren’t aware of and now can use.
 Example framework of such a newsletter: